-Very few people are aware of the surest means towards a youthful and radiant skin.
+Very few people are aware of the surest means towards youthful and radiant skin.
 The most crucial basics when it comes to skincare include eating a healthy diet, protecting against harmful rays of the sun, engaging in regular exercise, and quit smoking.

 1. Vitamins C and E and Selenium

+Several studies have found that vitamin C and vitamin E, plus selenium, can prevent skin damage from sun exposure, including cancer.
 In addition, these ingredients can reverse several skin conditions, such as discoloration, fine lines, and wrinkles.

 2. Coenzyme Q10